Find out all about the speakers coming to TCUK25!

 Bethany is a technical content developer at IBM, Hursley.
 Bethany has been at IBM for 7 years, starting her IBM journey in mainframe testing and development, and moving to technical writing 4 years ago.
 She is the cross-organisational lead of technical content and content strategy for IBM z/OS Container Platform, whilst also owning other product documentation collections that are part of the ETS&I portfolio.

-Bethany focuses on the end-user and produces persona led technical content, to ensure a great end-user experience.
+Bethany focuses on the end-user and produces persona-led technical content, to ensure a great end-user experience.
 She is a core organiser of the Mainframerz meetup community, which increases external engagement with clients and partners that are interested in and working on the mainframe.
 Last year, Bethany was a merit award winner of the UK Technical Communication Award.

 Leading and managing a cross organisation, cross-location content team